What Does a Medicaid Planning Attorney Do?

 Medicaid Eligibility Rules of Married Couples

 “The applicant spouse, on the other hand, can keep $3,000 in available assets.
 And what we can do to maximize that couple’s assets for the future will vary by circumstances,” says Zdychnec.
 “Sometimes, for example, the couple may engage in gifting to family or others.
 Of course, when we do that, we have to be very mindful of the five-year look-back period.”

-The look-back period is a time during which individuals who are trying to qualify for Medicaid can’t “spend down” or give away assets below the fair market value in order to meet their state’s asset limits.
+The look-back period is a period during which individuals seeking to qualify for Medicaid can’t “spend down” or give away assets below their fair market value to meet their state’s asset limits.

 “For some families or couples, they might have a particular asset or legacy property such as a lake house,” says Zdychnec.
 “If that’s the one thing they want to make sure that they get out to their children, we can look into whether it makes sense and whether they’re comfortable letting go of that property with the idea that they can’t apply for medical assistance for at least five years after transferring it.”